SDGs CONFERENCE 2025

 www.unga-conference.org

-On 25 September 2025, in the margins of the 80th Session of the United Nations General Assembly (UNGA80), the Journalists and Writers Foundation, in collaboration with 56 civil society organizations from 30 countries, will host the JWF`s annual flagship event SDGs Conference 2025 in New York.
+In the Margins of the 80th Session of the United Nations General Assembly (UNGA80), the Journalists and Writers Foundation will host the 10th Annual SDGs Conference 2025 in collaboration with 56 civil society organizations from 30 countries on Wednesday, 24 September 2025 in New York.

-2025 will mark 80th foundation anniversary of the United Nations and 10th year of the SDGs Conference.
-Journalists and Writers Foundation and its Global Partners are proud to achieve this milestone bringing together over 200 high-level UN diplomats, Heads of State, civil society leaders, human rights advocates, journalists and youth leaders from around the globe.
-This signature event continues to generate action-oriented and inclusive policy projections for the implementation of the Sustainable Development Goals (SDGs) and Pact for the Future while mitigating pressing issues of international peace and security.
+The year 2025 will also mark the 80th anniversary of the establishment of the United Nations and the 10th year of the SDGs Conference.
+Journalists and Writers Foundation and its Global Partners are proud to celebrate this milestone by bringing together over 200 high-level UN diplomats, Heads of State, civil society leaders, human rights advocates, journalists, and youth leaders from around the globe.
+This signature event, along with the JWF High-Level Reception, the SDGs Roundtable Discussions, and the Pioneers in SDGs Awards Ceremony, continues to generate action-oriented and inclusive policy proposals for the implementation of the Sustainable Development Goals (SDGs) and the Pact for the Future—while addressing complex issues and rising threats to international peace and security.

 - The Use of Digital Technologies in Human Rights Monitoring

-- Civic Technology to Foster Revitalization of Sustainable Development Goals
+- Civic Technologies to Foster Revitalization of Sustainable Development Goals

 - The Growing Threat of Technology-Facilitated Gender Based Violence